binghuan/websitenavigator_compose/README.md

 }

 Task:

-1. Build an app that shows the different web pages.
+1. Develop an app that displays various web pages.
-2. Let users swipe back and forth between pages to display the next/previous page.
+2. Enable users to swipe left or right to navigate between pages.
-3. Before each page is loaded, the page should show a progress bar that indicates the progress of the page load.
-Hide it once the page is loaded.
+3. Display a progress bar before each page loads, indicating the loading progress, and hide it once the page is fully loaded.
-4. If you already saw a page, don't show the progress bar, instead show a screenshot.
+4. If a page has already been viewed, show a screenshot instead of the progress bar.
 ```